 |Wood and coal fires

-- In 2015, there were almost 3.9 million vehicles in New Zealand - the highest number ever.
+- In 2019, there were about 4.4 million motor vehicles in New Zealand, the highest number ever.

 |Other air pollutants

 - Five out of 13 stations exceeded the national standard (one-hour average) for nitrogen dioxide between 2004

 - Six out of nine monitoring stations exceeded the 24-hour average WHO guideline for sulphur dioxide between 2008 and 2017.

 - None of the 13 monitoring stations with valid data exceeded the national 8-hour average standard between 2008 and 2016.

 - In 2016, human-made air pollution in New Zealand was associated with an estimated: 1,277 premature deaths, 676 extra hospital admissions for respiratory and cardiac illnesses and 1.49 million restricted activity days.